Is there an issue? Send a MessageReason:

 A RealityShow, focusing on the exploits of stage magician and illusionist Criss Angel.
 A typical episode features the lead-up and preparation to the Major Illusion or Trick of the Episode, along with smaller illusions [[StreetPerformer performed on the street]] or similar--in a slight subversion, he actually explains how said illusions work.
 Fittingly (given that he is part of a [[Theatre/CrissAngelBelieve theatre show there]]), This time, much of the "fun" (if you can call it fun) occurs around Las Vegas, and ''especially'' at his new secret warehouse base.

-If anything, ''Criss Angel: [=BeLIEve=]''is was pretty much ''Series/CrissAngelMindfreak'' doing a ChannelHop to Creator/SpikeTV Creator/SpikeTV, in honor of the five-year anniversary of the [[Theatre/CrissAngelBelieve his Las Vegas stage show.
+If anything, ''Criss Angel: [=BeLIEve=]'' is was pretty much ''Series/CrissAngelMindfreak'' doing a ChannelHop to Creator/SpikeTV Creator/SpikeTV, in honor of the five-year anniversary of the [[Theatre/CrissAngelBelieve his Las Vegas stage show.
 It is unknown whether there is or will be a 2nd show of the same name.]]

-11 episodes were planned for the first season, but the planned seasonanytime soon, as finale "The Trinity" was shelved after Criss required shoulder surgery following the Double Straightjacket stunt, which in turn required him to temporarily place his main stage show on hiatus in favor of ''Magicjam'', a new as well.
+season anytime soon, as finale "The Trinity" was shelved after Criss required shoulder surgery following the Double Straightjacket stunt, which in turn required him to temporarily place his main stage show on hiatus in favor of ''Magicjam'', a new as well.
 Only 10 episodes aired, and the show featuring him and a variety of guest performers.
 The first season featured 10 episodes, but the planned season finale "The Trinity" was shelved, presumably as a result of the injury.

 appears to have been silently cancelled.